DagMT/DagMT/README.md

 - 💞️ I’m looking to collaborate on Cross-platform development
 - 📫 How to reach me here's my email address dagidam36@gmail.com

+read me file changed

 <!---
 DagMT/DagMT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your
 --->